 RNAseq data were analyzed to evaluate prespecified genes and gene signatures related to the TGF-β pathway and the immune-related pathways versus response to bintrafusp alfa.
 An extensive exploratory analysis was also conducted to identify genes or gene signatures associated with response to bintrafusp alfa in a biology/pathway agnostic manner.
 Several genes and signatures that reflect immune activity had higher levels in HPV-positive tumors compared with HPV-negative tumors, although the differences were not statistically significant after correcting for the size of the set tested (figure 3E).

 Evaluable patient tumors were characterized according to immune phenotype as either inflamed (tumor infiltration of both CD4+ and CD8+ T cells and other immune cells), immune-excluded (immune cells are present but do not infiltrate the tumor) or immune-desert (lack of immune cells in and around the tumor).
-Of the 10 patients with a tumor of the inflamed immune phenotype, 4 had responses, and of 21 patients with a tumor of the immune-excluded phenotype, 5 had responses.
+Of the 10 patients with a tumor of the inflamed immune phenotype, 3 had responses, and of 21 patients with a tumor of the immune-excluded phenotype, 1 had a response.
 A response following pseudoprogression was observed in a patient with a tumor of the immune-excluded phenotype (figure 3F).

 In this pretreated population of patients with advanced SCCHN, bintrafusp alfa monotherapy showed clinical activity, with an ORR of 16% and DCR of 34% per investigator, a 44% OS rate at 18 months and a median DOR (mDOR) of 18.1 months.
 These preliminary results are comparable to those in similar patient populations treated with the anti-PD-1 immune checkpoint inhibitors pembrolizumab and nivolumab, with ORRs of 13% to 18% and mDORs of 8–18.4 months in previously treated patients with PD-L1-unselected tumors.4 7 17 37 38 Bintrafusp alfa also had a manageable safety profile.
 Potential TGF-β-related AEs (eg, keratoacanthoma) were well managed with simple excision and observation and did not result in trial discontinuation.
 No recurrence of keratoacanthoma or SCC has been reported.
 The incidence, severity and type of immune-related AEs observed with bintrafusp alfa were comparable to those seen with anti-PD-L1 agents.4 7 17 37